timmaxw/HitecDServo/experimentation/protocol.md

 - These are the values displayed in red text in EPA settings mode.
 - DPC-11 GUI "manual setting" mode has inconsistent behavior: When dragging the slider, it will use `0x0BC2 + 4 * (microseconds - 1500)` rather than `0x0BB8 + 4 * (microseconds - 1500)`.
 However, the buttons labeled "1500", "1000", "2000", etc. will use the 0x0BB8 formula.
 - Approximately 1-3ms after end of the write to 0x1E, the servo begins to actually move.
 When the motor turns on, the supply voltage dips modestly, but not enough to cause a glitch on the data line.
-- Cannot be read back.
+- Returns different values when read back (returned values seem similar to 0x0C)

 ## Register 0x0C: Read physical servo position
 - Read-only register that appears to return actual physical servo position